scaleoutsean/eseries-perf-analyzer/README.md

 #### Deploy

-**NOTE:** EPA v3.4.0 uses "named" Docker volumes for both Grafana and InfluxDB since they both require a non-root user and Docker's "named" volumes make that easier.
+**NOTE:** EPA v3.4.0 (and newer version 3 releases) uses "named" Docker volumes for both Grafana and InfluxDB since they both require a non-root user and Docker's "named" volumes make that easier.
 If you are concerned about disk space for InfluxDB (/var/lib/docker/...), you can change InfluxDB container's volumes in `./epa/docker-compose.yaml` to a sub-directory before you deploy.

 Download and decompress latest release and enter the `epa` sub-directory: